About Us » History of Wailuku Elementary School

 All that praise and attention was directed toward the new Wailuku Public School, built on what used to be a cow pasture just down the road from a deteriorating wooden school house.

 On May 23, 1904 the building was dedicated with school children coming by train from as far as Haiku and Makawao to attend the ceremony.
 The Wailuku Brass Band played Hawaii Ponoi, and Charles King the Laureate musician of the territory performed.
 The superintendent of Public Instruction, A.T.
-Atkinson, spoke the history of the chief’s schools, the mission and private schools, and the evolution of public schools He spoke of how Hawaiians could not marry until they could read and write.
+Atkinson, spoke the history of the chief’s schools, the mission and private schools, and the evolution of public schools.
+He spoke of how Hawaiians could not marry until they could read and write.
 He spoke of how adults went along to school with children because they too needed an education.
-And at one time there were 25 common schools, and 7 catholic schools in Wailuku alone.
+At one time there were 25 common schools, and 7 Catholic schools in Wailuku alone.
 And of the 900 schools in the territory at the beginning of the century, the new Wailuku Public School was the crown jewel of them all.

 The Senator H.P.
 Baldwin laid the cornerstone and buried a steel tube containing: